tlocke/pg8000/doc/dbapi.rst

         used``.

-.. class:: CursorWrapper
+.. class:: Cursor

-    To construct an instance of this class, use the :func:`pg8000.dbapi.ConnectionWrapper.cursor` method.
+    A cursor object is returned by the :meth:`~Connection.cursor` method of a connection.
+    It has the following attributes and methods:

     .. attribute:: arraysize